Previously: “Carnival Burgers.”

 [Like what you read?
 Check out Dangerous Games To Play In The Dark, available from Chronicle Books now!]

-This particular entry into the lore of the Backrooms was published to the Creepypasta Wikia by user Claykid12345 in 2019, about a year after the inception of the concept.
+This particular entry into the lore of the Backrooms was published to the Creepypasta Wikia by user Claykid12345 in May of 2019, shortly after the true inception of the concept.
 It’s simple, but its simplicity is one of the things that makes it so effective.
 It offers a bit of a snapshot into what the Backrooms can be like — that is, it’s just one character’s experience with the yellow, labyrinthine hallways that make up the eldritch location.

 Oh, and before you ask if there’s any way to guard yourself against an accidental trip into the Backrooms: